cp2k/cp2k/benchmarks/QS_mp2_rpa/32-H2O/README.md

 ## Description

-This benchmark is a single-point energy calculation using 2nd order Møller-Plesset perturbation theory (MP2) with the Resolution-of-the-Identity approximation to calculate the exchange-correlation energy.
+This benchmark is a single-point energy calculation using 2nd order Moeller-Plesset perturbation theory (MP2) with the Resolution-of-the-Identity approximation to calculate the exchange-correlation energy.

 ## Description of Input Files